vuesence/vuesence-book/README.md

 Please use GitHub's issue reporter or send me an <a href="mailto:ruslan.makarov@gmail.com">email</a>

+- <a href="https://github.com/altrusl/vuesence-sliding-header" target="_blank">Sliding Header</a> - Vue.js component representing sliding header (or two different headers)
+- <a href="https://github.com/altrusl/vuesence-cloud-sync-button" target="_blank">Cloud Sync Button</a> - a button with cloud synchronization animation

 ## Contribution

-Contribution are always welcome and recommended Here is how:
+Contribution is always welcome and recommended.
+Here is how:

 - Fork the repository
 - Clone to your machine